tsolucio/coreBOSIERelations/README.md

 ### Process

-Let's suppose we have this CSV file to relate Accounts and Products
+An example CSV file to relate Accounts and Products would look like this

 | Accounts | Products |
 | ------------- | ------------- |